bentoml/BentoML/docs/source/guides/containerization.rst

 This aboved instructions ensure that whenever :code:`docker run` is invoked on the 🍱 container, :code:`bentoml` is called correctly.

-In scenarios where one needs to setup different :code:`ENTRYPOINT`, make sure to use :code:`ENTRYPOINT` instruction under the :code:`SETUP_BENTO_ENTRYPOINT` block as follow:
+In scenarios where one needs to setup a custom :code:`ENTRYPOINT`, make sure to use the :code:`ENTRYPOINT` instruction under the :code:`SETUP_BENTO_ENTRYPOINT` block as follows:

 .. code-block:: jinja